intel/intel-extension-for-tensorflow/docs/guide/aamp_tune.md

 ### End-to-end Example

-Train a CNN model by Advanced AMP on GPU, and show the performance improvement.
-It shows how to tune Advanced AMP manually.
+Train a CNN model with Advanced AMP on GPU, and show the performance improvement.
+The following guide shows how to tune AMP manually.
 [Speed up Inference of Inception v4 by Advanced Automatic Mixed Precision on Intel CPU and GPU](./../../examples/infer_inception_v4_amp/README.md)

 The first epoch may be slower because TensorFlow optimizes the model during the first run.
 In subsequent epochs, the run time will stabilize.

 ### Tuning Performance Example on MobileNet

 Advanced AMP already provides more aggressive sub-graph fusion in more models.
-To gain better performce, you may manually tune the Advanced AMP configuration list.
+To achieve better performance, you may manually tune the Advanced AMP configuration list.
 It allows more operations to be converted to lower precision.
 However, usually it cannot provide more fusion chances.

 Here is an example using MobileNet to tune manually.